nansencenter/NERSC-HYCOM-CICE/TP0a1.00/expt_01.0/README.md

 to go to the respective directories.

-Most of the scripts in ../../bin/ source the REGION.src and EXPT.src files before proceeding.
+Most of the shell scripts in $NHCROOT/bin/ source the REGION.src and EXPT.src files before proceeding.

-# HYCOM environment settings
+# HYCOM environment settings in EXPT.src

 Some HYCOM environment settings are controlled by EXPT.src.
-This is the setting for equation of state, and the number of MPI tasks to use.
-These are set by setting these variables in EXPT.src:
+Below is a list

     export SIGVER=2      # Version of equation of state (this is 7-term sigma 2).
-Must not cause conflict with thflag in blkdat.input export NMPI=4     # Number of MPI threads to use
+Must not cause conflict with thflag in blkdat.input export NMPI=4        # Number of MPI threads to use X="01.0"             # Experiment number, it should match experiment directory name (expt_01.0) E="010"              # E is X without "."
+    T="01"               # Topography version
+    export V=2.2.98      # hycom version

 The SIGVER variable is used by the compile script to get the correct equation of state (it basically modifies stmt_fns.h in the hycom build directory).
+The $T variable is used to choose the bathymetries to use (you can have different bathymetries for different experiments).

 # Compiling HYCOM-CICE

-HYCOM-CICE compilation is complicated, since we have to compile two models, find the correct configuration files, etc etc. A script exists that is meant to take care of all this, it is called "compile_model.sh
+HYCOM-CICE compilation is complicated, since we have to compile two models, find the correct configuration files, etc etc. A script exists that is meant to take care of all this, and can be found in $NHCROOT/bin/compile_model.sh.
+It can be run without arguments, to get a brief explanation of its arguments.
+Here is some typical use cases

+    #compile for hexagon using portland compilers (NB: module PrgEnv-pgi must be loaded!)
+    $NHCROOT/bin/compile_model.sh pgi

+    #compile for generic linux with gnu fortran and openmpi mpi  libraries.
+    $NHCROOT/bin/compile_model.sh -m openmpi pgi

+To configure for other architectures you will need to create macro files suitable for your system.
+For a more in-depth description of the compile script, see  [TODO](TODO)

-# expt_preprocess.sh
+# Preprocessing (script $NHCROOT/bin/expt_preprocess.sh)

 This script will fetch the files needed to run the model and place them in the SCRATCH directory. * This script can be run interactively, this is useful as you can catch most errors before starting a job *

 In most cases you will be alerted if there is a missing files or if there are inconcistencies, but it will not catch every error.
-The expt_preprocess.sh is called like this:
+The expt_preprocess.sh is called like this from the experimend directory:

-   ../../bin/expt_preprocess.sh 2015-01-01T00:00:00 2015-01-10T00:00:00
+   $NHCROOT/bin/expt_preprocess.sh 2015-01-01T00:00:00 2015-01-10T00:00:00

 or

-   ../../bin/expt_preprocess.sh 2015-01-01T00:00:00 2015-01-10T00:00:00  --init
+   $NHCROOT/bin/expt_preprocess.sh 2015-01-01T00:00:00 2015-01-10T00:00:00  --init

-The optional init flag tells that the script is to set up hycom from a initial state.
+The optional init flag tells that the script is to set up hycom from a initial state using climatology.
 *NB: In new hycom versions, model initialization works even if hycom yrflag==3.*

-You will have to set the iniflg in blkdat.input appropriately if you wish to initialize the model.
+You will have to set the iniflg in blkdat.input appropriately if you wish to initialize the hycom model.
 Depending on the value of iniflg, you may also have to create relaxation fields first.

 # Running jobs

-Before jobs are run the scripts expt_preprocess.sh must be run, this can be set in the job queue script.
-You can also run this script from the experiment directory, to make sure you have all data files you need.
+Before jobs are run the script $NHCROOT/bin/expt_preprocess.sh must be run, this can be set in the job queue script.
+You can also run this script interactively from the experiment directory, to make sure you have all data files you need.
 It should cover most of the data files we use, and handle most (but not all) inconsistencies.
 If there is a inconsistency not caught by the script, it will eventually be caught by hycom.

-If you add new data files for the model, you will have to modify preprocess.sh so that the script copies them to the scratch directory.
+If you add new data files for the model, you will have to modify expt_preprocess.sh so that the script copies them to the scratch directory.
 Otherwise you must copy them by hand to the scratch directory.

-postprocess.sh copies files from the scratch directory to your data directory.
+$NHCROOT/bin/expt_postprocess.sh copies files from the scratch directory to your data directory.
-If you find some files are not copied from the  scratch directory you will have to modify postprocess.sh.
+If you find some files are not copied from the  scratch directory you will have to modify expt_postprocess.sh.
 Also, if a job runs out of time, expt_postprocess.sh will not be run.
-In that case you can run the postprocess.sh script interactively to retrieve the files to the data directory.
+In that case you can run the expt_postprocess.sh script interactively to retrieve the files to the data directory.

-Job scripts will have to be modified from machine to machine, but the expt_preprocess.sh /expt_postprocess.sh scripts should be able to run on all machines.
+Job scripts will have to be modified from machine to machine, but the expt_preprocess.sh and expt_postprocess.sh scripts should be able to run on all machines.

 # create_ref_case.sh